• Recipes

 Serving Suggestions

-Just like any hummus recipe, you can't go wrong serving this as a dip with raw veggies, crackers, pita, chips, or pretzels.
-But the zesty ginger flavor also tastes amazing as a spread for sandwiches.
+The zesty ginger flavor also tastes amazing spread on sandwiches.
 Try it with toasted whole-grain bread and thinly sliced baked tofu.
 Add fresh lettuce and a few strips of red bell pepper, and call it lunch!

-Carrot-ginger hummus also pairs well with brown rice, quinoa, and millet.
+Carrot-ginger hummus also pairs well with noodles, rice, and quinoa.
 Add sautéed kale to the bowl, fresh green onion, and a sprinkle of sesame seeds for a nutritious plant-based dinner.

 I hope you enjoy this Carrot-Ginger Hummus!
 If you try it be sure to drop a comment below to let us know.
 And if you're on Instagram, tag a photo with @myquietkitchen.
 I always love to see what you're making!